MarioAlbano/Tutorial-Based-Tindog-Presentation-Website/README.md

 ### Hi there! 👋

-> This project it's a funny exercise that simulate a Tinder for dogs.
+> This project is a final exercise inside the Origamid course.
+The project was maded with HTML5 and Css3 and Javascript.
 <img width="1426" alt="Captura de Tela 2023-01-23 às 13:36" src="src/components/images/site-example.png">

 ## What is inside?

 - HTML
 - CSS3
-- Bootstrap
+- Prettier
+-Javascript

 ## Getting Started